Setting up your stocks / ETF / Forex portfolio

-It is highly recommended to create a back-up QR code which acts as a recovery key after your portfolio is fully setup.
-Note that the QR code is dynamic i.e. changes to your portfolio are reflected in it so it cannot be used to revert changes.
-For that purpose, you can periodically export your portfolio to a CSV file from the Delta desktop app (the desktop app is now deprecated but you can still request for a download link).
+It is highly recommended to create a backup QR code that acts as a recovery key after your portfolio is fully set up.
+Note that the QR code is dynamic i.e. changes to your portfolio are not reversible and so this is just a way to regain access to your portfolio.
+For that purpose, you can periodically export your portfolio to a CSV file from the Delta desktop app (the desktop app is now deprecated but you can still request a download link by emailing us).

 Please don't hesitate to contact us (email@example.com) if you need any assistance in setting up your portfolio or with any other questions.
 Thank you for choosing Delta!

 PRO TIP: If the balance imported is incorrect, please check the relevant steps above and ensure you have followed them correctly.
 It will also be worth taking a look through the transactions that were imported to see if any are messing up the final balance.

 PRO TIP 2: If your balance is incorrect and you followed the tips in the first PRO TIP, please note that there are some limitations on what can and cannot be imported.
 You can learn more about this here.

 PRO TIP 3: If you receive a Technical Error while adding a brokerage account connection, please write to us by going into settings -> support -> contact support and email us there.

 PRO TIP 4: If you receive the "Stuck waiting in Queue" error for an exchange connection, please press on the circular arrows to the left of the connection and do not go off of the page until they have finished spinning.
 If you leave the page before it is complete, the sync could be canceled and you will need to restart the sync.
 This can take up to 15 minutes for the first sync.